KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents an exception that occurred when performing an operation on a WebSocket connection.

-    throw [System.Net.WebSockets.WebSocketException]::New("Represents an exception that occurred when performing an operation on a WebSocket connection.")
+    throw [System.Net.WebSockets.WebSocketException]::New('Represents an exception that occurred when performing an operation on a WebSocket connection.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Net.WebSockets.WebSocketException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Net.WebSockets.WebSocketException.aspx)